Privacy Notice for Future Mole Valley Local Plan

 MVDC staff are involved in preparing the Future Mole Valley Local Plan and will be the recipient of your personal data.

-During examination of the Future Mole Valley Local Plan, relevant personal data may also be shared with the Planning Inspector assigned to examine the Future Mole Valley Local Plan and his/her administrative staff for purposes of running the examination.
+During examination of the Future Mole Valley Local Plan relevant personal data, and additional information (if provided), may also be shared with the Planning Inspector assigned to examine the Future Mole Valley Local Plan and his/her administrative staff for purposes of running the examination.

 Further information on onward transfers:

-MVDC will not transfer the personal data you have provided outside of the UK or European Union unless this is permitted in accordance with the Data Protection Act 2018
+For responses received by e-mail and post MVDC will not transfer the personal data you have provided outside of the UK or European Union unless this is permitted by law in accordance with the Data Protection Act 2018.

 How long the personal data will be kept for:

-The personal data you have supplied will be destroyed, in accordance with MVDC's Data Retention Policy, six weeks after the Future Mole Valley Local Plan is adopted, or following the conclusion of any legal challenge to the Local Plan, whichever is the later.
-It is anticipated the Future Mole Valley Local Plan will be adopted in 2020 as set out in MVDC's Local Development Scheme.
+The personal data you have supplied will be destroyed, in accordance with MVDC’s Data Retention Policy, six weeks after the Future Mole Valley Local Plan is adopted, or following the conclusion of any legal challenge to the Local Plan, whichever is the later.
+It is anticipated the Future Mole Valley Local Plan will be adopted in 2021 as set out in MVDC’s Local Development Scheme.
+To view MVDC’s Data Retention Policy, visit www.molevalley.gov.uk.

 Statutory Obligations to provide the personal data: